vasishth/SMLP2018/index.md

 ## Code of conduct

 All participants will be expected to follow the [code of conduct](http://mc-stan.org/events/stancon2018/stancon-code_of_conduct.html), taken from [StanCon 2018](http://mc-stan.org/events/stancon2018/).
 In case a participant has any concerns, please contact any of the following people: Audrey Bürki, Shravan Vasishth, Bruno Nicenboim, Daniel Schad, or Reinhold Kliegl (see instructors' list below).

+## About the summer school

+The Second Summer School on Statistical Methods for Linguistics and Psychology will be held in Potsdam, Germany from **September 10-14 2018**. **Note that this summer school follows the annual international <a href="http://amor.cms.hu-berlin.de/~knoeferp/AMLaP2018/Home.html">AMLaP conference</a>, which will be held in Berlin September 6-8 2018**.

+Like the first edition, this summer school will have a Bayesian and frequentist stream.
+Bayesian data analysis will be taught (first four days) by Michael Betancourt, who is one of the lead developers of Stan; he will be assisted by Bruno Nicenboim and Shravan Vasishth.
+The frequentist stream will be led by Reinhold Kliegl, Audrey Bürki, and Daniel Schad.
+Both tracks will be aimed at linguists and psychologists, but are relevant for cognitive scientists working in many different areas.
+We will cover the necessary theoretical background for both statistical frameworks, and participants will get hands-on practice in learning to analyze real data sets.

+The pace of this summer school will be intense!
+Participants should expect to be working hard during this one week, and to go home and review the materials after the course is over.

 ## Curriculum